hesamjafarian/hesamjafarian.github.io/_pages/about.md

   - /about.html
 ---

 Machine Learning Engineer with over 5 years of extensive experience in research, end-to-end development and deployment of machine learning (Deep Learning and Reinforcement Learning) solutions by means of real and synthetic data generations.
 I bring a  foundation in cloud-based model deployment and autonomous systems designs (autonomous cars) deploying my expertise across various domains, such as communication systems, signal processing, and industrial robotics.
-As a multilingual who has a foundation of Swedish language, I am eager to work in Gothenburg and within an innovative tech scene as it is an ideal place to contribute to AI advancements.

 ## Research interests
 * System identification